Time to first decision with review:

 Peer Review Model

-Speed Time to first decision: 20 days (mean) Time from acceptance to publication: 17 days (mean)
+Speed Time to first decision with review: 6 days (median) Time to first decision without review: 76 days (median) Time from acceptance to publication: 17 days (median)

 The impact that academic research has cannot be defined by one single metric.
 In 2013, BMJ signed the San Francisco Declaration on Research Assessment (DORA).
 We did this to show our support for using multiple measures and metrics to portray journals’ impact; moving away from the Impact Factor as a single measure.
 How we get these metrics